Jen Sheen

-Jen Sheen (沈正韻; born February 20, 1957) is a Taiwanese-American geneticist and molecular biologist at Massachusetts General Hospital and Harvard Medical School who is known for her work on plant signaling networks.
+Sheen Jenq-Yunn (沈正韻 (Shěn Zhèngyùn); born February 20, 1957) is a Taiwanese geneticist and molecular biologist known for her research on plant signaling networks.
+She is a professor of genetics at Harvard Medical School and a professor of molecular biology at Massachusetts General Hospital.
 She is an elected member of the American Association for the Advancement of Science.

+Early life and education

+Sheen was born in Pingtung City, Taiwan, on February 20, 1957.
+She was raised in a rural sugarcane plantation community.
+Both of her parents were schoolteachers.

+After high school, Sheen graduated from National Taiwan University with a Bachelor of Science (B.S.) in botany in 1980.
+She then earned her Ph.D. in molecular biology and developmental biology from Harvard University in 1986.
+Her doctoral dissertation, completed under botanist Lawrence Bogorad, was titled, "Molecular biology of C4 photosynthesis in Zea mays".

-Education and career
+Academic career

-Sheen's interest in plants followed her childhood on a sugarcane plantation in rural Taiwan.
-She graduated from National Taiwan University with a Bachelor of Science (B.S.) in botany in 1980 and earned her Ph.D. in cellular biology and developmental biology in 1986 from Harvard University, where she worked with Lawrence Bogorad.
-Following her Ph.D., she received endowment funds that enabled her to start her own lab at Harvard Medical School in 1987 with flexibility that enabled her to define her own research path.
+After receiving her doctorate from Harvard, Sheen received endowment funds that enabled her to start her own lab at Harvard Medical School in 1987 with flexibility that enabled her to define her own research path.
 She was promoted to professor of genetics in 2005.
 Concurrently she has held positions in molecular biology at Massachusetts General Hospital.